U.S. EPA to Investigate NYS Department of Environmental Conservation Approval of Brooklyn Natural Gas Pipeline

 In a letter, the U.S. EPA stated it would investigate why DEC failed to conduct an environmental review of the entire pipeline and only issued a “negative declaration” declaring no adverse impact for a small subsection of the project.
 Furthermore, the EPA will examine whether DEC failed to properly engage and consult impacted communities in the review process.

-The EPA also said that it would refer investigation of National Grid and the Department of Public Service, which are also named in the complaint, for consideration to the Departments of Justice, Transportation, and Energy.
+The EPA also said that it would refer the investigation of the National Grid and the Department of Public Service, which is also named in the complaint, for consideration to the Departments of Justice, Transportation, and Energy.

 “The failure of DEC to properly review this pipeline with the LNG facility is just the latest in a long history of environmental racism against communities of color.
 We allege that had this project been proposed in white communities, DEC would have been much more rigorous and actually undertaken an environmental assessment of the risks and dangers of this project.
 DEC’s illegal segmentation and failure to review the environmental harms of the Pipeline and LNG facility together is in stark contrast to state law and the position it has taken in white communities, where it has required that an environmental review of pipelines and the gas and power plants they connect to as one project before they can go forward.
 National Grid has always made clear that this pipeline was designed to massively increase the amount of gas that the Greenpoint LNG facility stores, produces, and sells, and DEC’s failure to consider these projects together means that the environmental harms of the pipeline have gone unchecked.
 Because this pipeline runs through Black and Brown neighborhoods, they believed they could get away with skirting the law.
 The decision by the EPA to investigate DEC is a big victory for residents, and we will continue to do everything possible to hold state regulators accountable,” said Anjana Malhotra, Senior Attorney at the National Center for Law and Economic Justice.

-The August filing was submitted to the Environmental Protection Agency, the Department of Justice, Department of Transportation and Department of Energy alleging violations under Title VI of the Civil Rights Act of 1964, which bars entities that receive federal funding from engaging in racial discrimination.
+The August filing was submitted to the Environmental Protection Agency, the Department of Justice, the Department of Transportation, and the Department of Energy alleging violations under Title VI of the Civil Rights Act of 1964, which bars entities that receive federal funding from engaging in racial discrimination.

 The August complaint alleged that National Grid did not follow the required procedures to notify or educate the public about the pipeline or consider the impact of the pipeline on communities of color.
 Furthermore, DEC failed to review the environmental impact of the pipeline, including the disproportionate impact it would have on communities of color, in violation of state law and Title VI.